Seeed-Studio/wiki-documents/docs/Grove_Beginner_Kit_for_Arduino.md

 **Further Explore**

-After this session, you can build your own weather station by using DHT11 sensor and the 16*2 LCD display.
+After this session, you can build your own weather station by using DHT11 sensor and the Grove - LCD RGB Backlight display.

 ### Session 8: Grove - 3-Axis Digital Accelerometer